 compress

-If a step takes time, save an intermediate file.
+When a cleaning or construction step takes time, save an intermediate file rather than recomputing it every session.

 * After heavy cleaning